Khyrunnisa A.: Butterfingers

 The Misadventures of Butterfingers, the fourth book in the series, came out in 2016 and is a collection of short stories.
-It was followed by two collections of delightful short stories, Run!
+It was followed by two collections of short stories, Run!
 It's Butterfingers Again! in 2017 and Of Course It's Butterfingers! in 2018.
-In July 2021, a delightfully funny badminton-based novel, Smash It, Butterfingers! was published.
+In July 2021, a badminton-based novel, Smash It, Butterfingers! was published.

+In 2022, Itha Butterfingers!, the Malayalam translation of Howzzat Butterfingers!, was published by Mathrubhumi Books.
+The book was translated by Kaikasi V.S.

+In 2023, Puffin (Penguin Random House) came out with a hundred-page comic book, titled The World of Butterfingers: Adventure in Texas and Other Stories and illustrated by Abhijeet Kini.
+It includes three stories featuring Butterfingers.
+It was followed by another 3-in-1 one hundred page comic book in 2025 titled The World of Butterfingers: The Halloween Adventure and Other Stories, also illustrated by Abhijeet Kini.

 The books have received praise from different quarters.
-The late Mansur Ali Khan Pataudi, former Indian cricket captain and legend, wrote of Howzzat Butterfingers!: ‘What great fun!
-It brings back memories of my prep school days.’
-The ace cricketer V.V.S.
-Laxman described Clean Bowled Butterfingers as an ‘exuberant mix of school, cricket and fun.’
-Shashi Tharoor, writer, MP and diplomat, complimented Khyrunnisa ‘not just for creating Butterfingers, but for enriching Indian writing with world-class children’s literature.’
-He also said that ‘Khyrunnisa's Butterfingers is a gift to the children of our nation!'
+Mansur Ali Khan Pataudi, former Indian cricket captain, wrote of Howzzat Butterfingers!: 'What great fun!
+It brings back memories of my prep school days.'
+The cricketer V. V. S. Laxman described Clean Bowled Butterfingers as an 'exuberant mix of school, cricket and fun.'
+Shashi Tharoor, writer, MP and diplomat, complimented Khyrunnisa 'not just for creating Butterfingers, but for enriching Indian writing with world-class children's literature.'
+He also said that 'Khyrunnisa's Butterfingers is a gift to the children of our nation!'